ga4gh/data-security/AAI/AAIConnectProfile.md

         administrator has revoked the access token or a refresh token related to minting the access token.

-    4. The /aaitoken endpoint returns an HTTP status that is not retryable.
-        For example, /aaitoken returns HTTP status 400.
+    4. The endpoint returns an HTTP status that is not retryable, e.g. HTTP status 400.

-    5. If the /aaitoken endpoint returns an updated set of GA4GH Claims (this is an OPTIONAL feature of an Visa Issuer), then the Claim Clearinghouse MUST use the updated GA4GH Claims and ignore the original GA4GH Claim values in the Visa Access Token.
+    5. If the endpoint returns an updated set of GA4GH Claims (this is an OPTIONAL feature of an Visa Issuer), then the Claim Clearinghouse MUST use the updated GA4GH Claims and ignore the original GA4GH Claim values in the Visa Access Token.
 If the Claim